Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/piggy-bank/testing.rst

    $cargo concordium test --out piggy_bank_part2.wasm.v1

-Note that we are using the ``--out`` flag for ``cargo concordium`` to ensure that the module is freshly compiled and thus matches the newest version of your smart contract code.
+Note that the command recompiles the Wasm module and replaces the old module in the same location due to the ``--out`` parameter.

 Test inserting CCD into a piggy bank
 ====================================